bdooling/bdooling.github.io/README.md

 ## Three main reasons I'm eager to work further in ICS security
 1. To better understand the pervasive but largely unnoticed systems that enable almost every facet of modern life
 2. To protect lives, and societal well-being
-3. To encourage kids' interest in cybersecurity  ( physical processes are tangible, and have clearly-understood implications )
+3. To encourage kids' interest in cybersecurity  (physical processes are tangible, and have clear implications)

 ## Ham Radio / RF Hobby